 A mortgage lender is a bank, credit union, mortgage company, or individual that grants home loans to borrowers.
 Mortgage lenders evaluate an applicant’s creditworthiness and ability to repay the loan.
 Based on the buyer’s qualifications, the lender sets the interest rate and mortgage term.

-After closing, the loan may be managed by a mortgage servicer.
+After closing, a mortgage servicer may manage the loan.
 The mortgage servicer vs. lender difference is that the mortgage servicer is responsible for sending statements, collecting monthly payments, and allocating funds between the loan principal, interest, and escrow account, while the lender is loaning you money.

-It’s possible that financial institutions act as both the mortgage lender and mortgage servicer.
+Financial institutions can act as both lenders and mortgage servicers.

 Mortgage Lender vs. Mortgage Broker

-Both lenders and mortgage brokers can assist with the purchase of a home.
-But there are key differences to understand when comparing a mortgage broker vs. direct lender.
+Both lenders and mortgage brokers can assist with home purchases.
+However, there are significant differences to understand when comparing a mortgage broker vs. direct lender.

-Mortgage brokers do not originate or approve loans; rather, they help borrowers find a home loan that best fits their financial situation.
+Mortgage brokers do not originate or approve loans.
+Instead, they help borrowers find a home loan that best fits their financial situation.
 They often have connections with many lenders and find solutions for less-qualified borrowers.
 A mortgage broker also helps organize required paperwork and manages communication between the borrower and lender.

 A mortgage broker earns a commission for these services from either the borrower or lender after the loan closes.
-Licensing is required to be a mortgage broker, and the Nationwide Mortgage Licensing System & Registry maintains a database of licensed professionals by state.
-Search for NMLS consumer access.
+Licensing is required to operate as a mortgage broker, and the Nationwide Mortgage Licensing System & Registry (NMLS) maintains a database of licensed professionals across the U.S. Search for NMLS consumer access.

-You can always obtain loan quotes from at least one broker and one direct lender when you shop for a mortgage.
+You should always obtain loan quotes from at least one broker and one direct lender when you shop for a mortgage.

 Online Mortgage Lender vs. Bank